zeustamil/paulrhayes.com/source/_posts/creating-a-sphere-with-3d-css.md

 <div class="video-wrapper"><iframe class="vimeo" src="http://player.vimeo.com/video/19806423" width="612" height="408" frameborder="0"></iframe></div>

-Recently I've been looking at creating applicable 3D carousels.
+Recently I’ve been looking at creating applicable 3D carousels.
 These rely on positioning panels in a circle around a central point (ie. rotation about the Y-axis), I put these panels in an unordered list.
 A natural extension is to duplicate each `<ul>` and rotate about the X-axis.
-With 'A' rounds (or lists), and 'B' panels per round (`<li>`s), I built a script that would distribute these in a circular manner, panels about Y-axis, lists about the X-axis, creating a sphere.
+With ‘A’ rounds (or lists), and ‘B’ panels per round (`<li>`s), I built a script that would distribute these in a circular manner, panels about Y-axis, lists about the X-axis, creating a sphere.

 The more elements per round and the more rounds, the smoother the sphere.
 But this soon stacks up and kills Safari.
-The optimum numbers have been about 9 rounds and 30 panels per round for a decent looking sphere, but that's 279 3D elements and Safari starts to choke.
+The optimum numbers have been about 9 rounds and 30 panels per round for a decent looking sphere, but that’s 279 3D elements and Safari starts to choke.
 Allowing the panels to overlap eases this somewhat and leads to a tighter sphere but it still appears blocky.

 The biggest gains come with border radius.
 Using a huge radius that made each panel circular the sphere suddenly gained a lovely curvature, and the number of rounds and panels could be reduced.
 In the experiment I use 8 rounds and 24 panels (200 elements).
-This doesn't start choking until I start aggressively animating.
+This doesn’t start choking until I start aggressively animating.

 [![3D sphere using CSS transform](http://www.paulrhayes.com/wp-content/uploads/2011/02/sphere-normal.png)](/experiments/sphere/)

-Playing with this I've built a few different styles of sphere.
-In the experiment I've included the blocky "square" version, along with the smoothed out border radius one (default).
+Playing with this I’ve built a few different styles of sphere.
+In the experiment I’ve included the blocky ‘square’ version, along with the smoothed out border radius one (default).
 Marking panels white, and a few black can create a nice eye-ball effect.

 [![Sphere without border radius](http://www.paulrhayes.com/wp-content/uploads/2011/02/sphere-square-150x150.png)](/experiments/sphere/) [![Eye](http://www.paulrhayes.com/wp-content/uploads/2011/02/sphere-eye-150x150.png)](/experiments/sphere/)

-Also included in the experiment are versions showing a single round and another style named "contact".
+Also included in the experiment are versions showing a single round and another style named ‘contact’.
 This takes two lists and animates them like the space transportation device in the Jodie Foster movie of the same name.

 [![Rotating rounds](http://www.paulrhayes.com/wp-content/uploads/2011/02/sphere-contact-150x150.png)](/experiments/sphere/) [![Half a sphere](http://www.paulrhayes.com/wp-content/uploads/2011/02/sphere-half-150x150.png)](/experiments/sphere/) [![Kaleidoscope effect](http://www.paulrhayes.com/wp-content/uploads/2011/02/sphere-kaleid-150x150.png)](/experiments/sphere/)